ethereum-optimism/optimism/.gitbook/contents/hc/3_write-smart-contract.md

 }
 ```

-Note that the msg.sender is included in the calculation of the internal map key, ensuring that only that HybridAccount
-is able to populate the response which it will later receive back in the `TryCallOffchain() `call.
-However in the case of
-error results `(success == false)` there is also a provision for the HC implementation to insert a result under a
-different map key.
+Note that the `msg.sender` is included in the calculation of the internal map key, ensuring that only `HybridAccount` is able to populate the response (which it will later receive back in the `TryCallOffchain()` call).
+However, in the case of an error result of `(success == false)`, there's also a provision for the HC implementation to insert a result under a different map key.

-`PutResponse()` is called using Account Abstraction and the offchain userOperation must carry a valid signature in order
+Account Abstraction calls `PutResponse()` and the off-chain `userOperation` must carry a valid signature in order to execute the operation.
-for the operation to be executed.

-### Reading the response data
+## Read the Response Data

-To retrieve the response from our `AddSub` contract, we handle the offchain call as follows:
+To retrieve the response from our `AddSub` contract, we handle the off-chain call as follows:

 ```solidity
 (uint32 error, bytes memory ret) = HA.CallOffchain(userKey, req);